-Inaugurated in 2012 by the Faculty Association’s Equity Committee (formerly the Status of Women & Equity Committee, or "SWEC"), the Equity & Inclusivity Award recognizes a member or affiliate of the University of Waterloo community whose actions have demonstrated an exemplary commitment to improving equity, inclusivity, and/or diversity at the University of Waterloo.
+Inaugurated in 2012 by the Faculty Association’s Equity Committee, the Equity & Inclusivity Award recognizes a member or affiliate of the University of Waterloo community whose actions have demonstrated an exemplary commitment to improving equity, inclusivity, and/or diversity at the University of Waterloo.

 Corey Johnson, Professor, Recreation and Leisure Studies

 Corey Johnson has advanced equity and inclusivity through his very impressive teaching, research, and outstanding service to this University.
 But Corey is perhaps best known across campus for the creation and implementation of the Making Spaces program; in which hundreds of members of the University of Waterloo community have learned about gender identity/expression, sexual identity, homophobia, heterosexism, bi-phobia, transphobia, and the intersection of these forces with other identities.
 This program has, workshop by workshop and person by person, transformed the culture of sexual and gender diversity at Waterloo.
 Additionally, as chair of the University’s Gender and Sexual Diversity Working Group, Corey developed the Trans Health Initiative on campus to raise even more awareness, this time including local medical professionals.
 Corey has clearly shown an exemplary commitment to improving the lives of members of equity-seeking groups on campus, in particular through education or awareness-raising efforts.